DIY High Vacuum Feedthroughs

 With the 30 pin feedthrough design proving effective, I decided to step up the complexity again.

-To do many interesting high vacuum experiments, you need high voltage inside the chamber.
+To do many interesting high vacuum experiments you need high voltage.
 This presents a conundrum as this high voltage will happily jump gaps and breakdown materials if allowed.
-My solution was to entirely isolate where the feedthrough body was and where the conductor was fixed in place by connecting them via a borosilicate glass tube.
+My solution was to entirely isolate feedthrough body from the conductor by connecting them via a borosilicate glass tube.
 Conveniently, I already had some lying around from earlier attempts to create my own glass-tungsten bonds via glass blowing.
+This glass blowing was it's own project and did end in some success but was too difficult with a propane torch in my bedroom for anything complex.

 The design consists of a manually machined KF25 "blank" with a hole drilled through with sufficient room for the glass tube to pass through while surrounded by an epoxy bond.
-An 1/8" copper rod could then be held in place in the center of the feedthrough by an epoxy cast on the atmosphere end.
-Numerous 3D printed components were also used for temporary or permanent fixturing of components to ensure concentricity while ensuring no printed part would ever touch vacuum.
+An 1/8" copper rod could then be bonded in the center of the feedthrough by an epoxy plug.
+Numerous 3D printed components were also used for temporary or permanent fixturing of components to ensure concentricity while also ensuring no printed part would ever touch vacuum.
 The choice of epoxy was also elevated to Hysol 1C, an epoxy known for its exceptionally low out gassing rates.

 The below CAD model cross section shows the aluminum flange (gray), glass tube (white), copper rod, permanent 3d printed components (black), and temporary alignment components (red).